badoo/techblog/_posts/2015-06-22-lets-build-freehand-drawing-in-ios-part-2.markdown

 }
 {% endhighlight %}

-It does not expose the internal array of commands but rather allows to add a new command.
+This does not expose the internal array of commands but allows the addition of a new command.
 Removing a command is not needed for now.

 We can use this new command in our controller.
 We'll accumulate line commands in a temporary composed command, until the user finishes the stroke gesture.
 When the gesture is finished we'll save the composed command in the queue: